mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Direct Paths

-As described in {{ratchet-tree-updates}}, each MLS message needs to transmit node values along the direct path of a leaf.
+As described in {{ratchet-tree-commits}}, each MLS message needs to transmit node values along the direct path of a leaf.
 The path contains a public key for the leaf node, and a public key and encrypted secret value for intermediate nodes in the